As with so many others, my first stop in Asia on my trip around the world was the bustling capital city of Thailand, Bangkok.

 But I ignored him and funnily enough, the Palace was open.

 While selling a tour option is pretty harmless, there is a slightly more sinister version of it called the Bangkok gem scam, also known as the Lucky Buddha Day Scam.

-Once you have gotten into the tuk-tuk, the driver tells you it’s a special day to buy gems and happens to have a friend who owns jewelry store.
-Long story short, he takes you there, they convince you to but precious stones but they never turn up.
+Once you have gotten into the tuk-tuk, the driver tells you it’s a special day to buy gems and happens to have a friend who owns a jewelry store.
+Long story short, he takes you there, and they convince you to buy precious stones but they never turn up.

 It sounds so obvious and you’re probably thinking, I’ll never fall for that, but people do all the time, smart people, they are just so good at what they do.

 Always check for yourself.
 Sometimes the attractions are really closed, but maybe they aren’t.
 Do you really lose anything by checking for yourself?

 I went to Wat Arun on the same day, and it was unfortunately really closed for that day.
 Still, I could take some great pictures from outside, and I did experience the very cheap ferry ride across the river.